jkozik/MacMiniSetup/README.md

 Python 3.12.9
 (base) jkozik@Jacks-Mac-mini ~ %
 ```
+I am showing this detail because, I did this myself incorrectly.
+Don't forget to say `yes` above.
+The default python packages don't always work and conda environments, or other local venv-like environments, are needed.
 # Setup VSCode Remote
 To make sure that everything is setup correctly, open up VSCode remotely.
 From the home directory, install Jupyter Notebook extension.
 ![image](https://github.com/user-attachments/assets/fae69cbb-5f19-4acc-86c5-2f9a48f15218)
 Then in a project folder, create an empty .ipynb file.
-VScode will recognize that this is a jupyteThr notebook and prompt to install python extension.
+VScode will recognize that this is a jupyter notebook and prompt to install python extension.

 ![image](https://github.com/user-attachments/assets/767ff1b4-09c5-4dd2-b722-f2f65dcd4655)

 In the upper right of the vscode scren, there's a Select Kernal button.
 VSCode will prompt for what environment to run.
 Look for the one with conda in the path.
 ![image](https://github.com/user-attachments/assets/91050e87-0465-4308-b1d8-e0e0f68e844a)
-Next try a simple arithmetic operation.
+Next try a simple arithmetic operation, 1+1, in the `Code` section.
 Note:  VSCode will prompt to install a kernal package.
 This is normal.

 ![image](https://github.com/user-attachments/assets/f3f86573-fb8c-4249-a5b5-c11e1065b27b)